Vacation rentals in Flagstaff

 The city itself has a sophisticated restaurant scene and notable museums such as the Museum of Northern Arizona, where you can learn all about this fascinating red rock region of the United States.
 Flagstaff is also a popular stop on the way to the Grand Canyon, whose pastel peaks and sweeping vistas are only an hour and a half away.

-Top things to do in Flagstaff
+What are the top things to do in Flagstaff?

 Lowell Observatory